 WELCOME TO WATSON STATION

-Waston Station will open for the season on May 6.
+Waston Station will open for the season on Saturday, May 4 (Noon - 5).

 Watson Station is a 100-foot long replica of an old-time small town railroad depot.
 Built in Missouri Valley’s City Park in 2009, the complex includes the depot and a 1700-foot miniature 12-gauge park railroad.
 Housed in the depot are two trains.
 The first is a restored steam train, originally owned by the Missouri Valley Fire Department and later by John Watson, for whom the station is named.
 The second is a 2013 Union Pacific diesel replica.
 Both trains operate during the station’s season, May through October.
-The depot features railroad-related artifacts and displays, including a major collection of miniature (to scale) brass locomotives, as well as “Winterview” (miniature Christmas village).
+The depot features railroad-related artifacts and displays, including a major collection of miniature (to scale) brass locomotives.
 The mission of Watson Station is to educate and entertain by bringing back the grand old railroad days of yore.

 Watson Station is located in the Missouri Valley City Park, just 20 miles north of Omaha/Council Bluffs near the intersection of Interstate US29 and Highway 30.